Porsche leads $80 million investment in WayRay to bring holographic AR displays to cars

 AR on the road

 Though self-driving cars present numerous opportunities to embed holographic AR displays in vehicles, there are a number of use cases for WayRay’s technology before that becomes the norm.
-Navigation is the one obvious example, which is what the company’s Navion system is geared toward, while finding a parking spot could be made much easier through information displayed on a car’s window.
+Navigation is the most obvious example, and is what the company’s Navion system is geared toward, while finding a parking spot could be made much easier through information displayed on a car’s window.

-And although cars have been a core focus of WayRay’s technology, the company does have aspirations beyond that industry.
-Flush with cash, WayRay said it plans to “diversify” into other sectors, which could mean deploying its technology in buildings too.
+And although cars have been a core focus, the company has aspirations beyond that industry.
+Flush with cash, WayRay said it plans to “diversify” into other sectors, which could mean deploying its technology in buildings, too.

 Smart glass is already a burgeoning industry, one that could be further augmented by shoehorning all kinds of information into view — such as sunset times and weather forecasts.